-Over 7000 Canadians are diagnosed with melanoma skin cancer each year and it kills just over 1,000 Canadians every year.
-Exposure to UltraViolet (UV) radiation is the biggest risk factor for the development of skin cancer.
-We now know that UVA (the rays that cause aging) also cause cancer, not just UVB (the rays that cause sunburns).
+Exposure to UV radiation is the biggest risk factor for developing skin cancer.
+In 2022, 9000 Canadians are diagnosed with melanoma skin cancer each year and it kills over 1,000 Canadians every year.
+Exposure to UV radiation is the biggest risk factor for the development of skin cancer.
+UVA (the rays that cause aging) also causes cancer, not just UVB (the rays that cause sunburns).
 Some people worry about not getting enough vitamin D if they wear sunscreen or avoid the sun, but dermatologists say that Ontarians should gain vitamin D through food (like salmon, eggs, milk, or orange juice) or taking supplements — not from exposure to UV rays.

 Kids and the sun

-- Pool owners install four-sided pool fences to keep toddlers safe from the danger of falling in.
+- Pool owners should install four-sided pool fences to keep toddlers safe from the danger of falling in

-- Children playing near the water be supervised by an adult at all times.
+- Children playing near the water should always be supervised by an adult

-- Children under 5 and older children who are not strong swimmers wear an approved life jacket whenever they are near the water.
+- Children younger than five and children who are not strong swimmers should wear an approved life jacket whenever they are near the water

-- All children wear an approved life jacket when in a boat, canoe or other water craft.
+- All children should wear an approved life jacket when in a boat, canoe or other water craft

-- Learning to swim and survival skills swimming lessons are an essential part of drowning prevention and should be made mandatory for all children in Ontario.
+- Learning to swim and survival skills swimming lessons should be made mandatory for all children in Ontario

 - Parents should be trained in CPR and rescue breathing, especially if they live near the water or have a pool